 Limits on the number of cortisone shots

 There's some concern that repeated use of cortisone shots may cause deterioration of the cartilage within a joint.
-For this reason, doctors typically limit the number of cortisone shots in a joint.
-The limit varies depending on the joint and the reason for treatment.
-In general, people with osteoarthritis or other noninflammatory conditions may be limited to four total cortisone shots per joint.
-People with rheumatoid arthritis may be limited to three or four cortisone shot per joint per year.
+For this reason, doctors typically limit the number of cortisone shots into a joint.
+In general, cortisone injections should not be given more often than every six weeks and usually not more than three or four times a year.

-- Intraarticular and soft tissue injections: What agent(s) to inject and how frequently? http://www.uptodate.com/home/index.html.
-Accessed Sept.
-9, 2010.
+- Roberts WN.
+Intraarticular and soft tissue injections: What agent(s) to inject and how frequently? http://www.uptodate.com/home.
+Accessed April 18, 2013.

-- Schumacher HR, et al. Joint injection/aspiration.
+- Joint injection/aspiration.
 American College of Rheumatology. http://www.rheumatology.org/practice/clinical/patients/diseases_and_conditions/jointinjection.asp.
-Accessed Sept.
-9, 2010.
+Accessed April 18, 2013.